Matt-Conrad/CXR_View_Classification/README.md

 ## Motivation
 The inspiration for this project arises from my experience in the medical imaging industry.
 A classifier such as this would be useful in industry.
 One use case being a lot of medical imaging software relies on DICOM tags such as laterality (0020,0060), view position (0018,5101), and patient orientation (0020,0020) to perform some action.
 However, this tag is not always there or has values of all images in the study or series as seen in the image set from [NLM History of Medicine](https://openi.nlm.nih.gov/faq#collection), which is the image set used in the cited paper.
 Thus, this automatic classifier can be used to label all of these images so that the medical software relying on these DICOM tags can perform their duty.

-The main purpose of this project was to learn about a wide range of technologies and concepts by combining them into one large project.
+The main purpose of this project was to learn about a wide range of technologies and concepts and how to integrate them into one large project.
 Using this paper's algorithm as the core of the project, I utilized the following technologies and concepts to build the application and web API:
  - PostgreSQL (Python package: psycopg2, C++ library: libpqxx) to organize the metadata, features, and labels of all of the downloaded images
  - Qt for building multi-threaded
  - NumPy for most calculations in Python